roderick-bishop11/obg_apiv2/README.md

 Each piece of our history is a "gem" and it's important that they are admired and learned about.
 It's so culturally important to have access to your history, and your value, especially in a place where we aren't so fortunate as to be valued.

-It's my hope that this API will help African-American history be more accessible and that others will help to contribute to the cause.
+It's my hope that this API will help African-American history become more accessible and that others will help to contribute to the cause.
 We have to educate ourselves on who we are and it starts here.

-## How to run

-This project was built using Python 3.6 and Flask.

-On PC, you can install Python using ___

-On Mac, simply use homebrew `brew install python`, and while in your project directory `pip install flask` or if using Pip3 `pip3 install flask`

 ## Contribution